-PART A

 Is for you, the driver, to complete and hand in within the specified time limit.

 PART B

-Is for you, the driver, to complete and give to the Protest Jury Chairman at the beginning of the Jury Meeting.

-DRIVERS PROTEST FORM PART A

-SECTION 1

-NAME OF EVENT:DATE OF RACE OR HEAT:

-HEAT NUMBER:CLASS:

-SECTION 2

-YOUR NAME (PROTESTOR) :

-YOUR BOAT NUMBER:BOAT NAME

-SECTION 3

-I (the Protestor) am protesting against: (tick ✓ as appropriate) ☐ To seek correction from the Race Organising Committee for actions or omissions. ☐ Another driver, name:

-SECTION 4

-Which rule has been infringed:

-Time of incident:

-On which lap was the incident :

-Where was the incident:

-What is the desired result of protest :

-SECTION 5

-Your signatureTime of signature

-SECTION 6

-You must see this section completed by the official receiving this Protest:

-Name of Official:

-Time Protest received:Protest fee received
+Is for you, the driver, to complete and give to the Protest Jury Chairman at the beginning of the Jury Meeting, DRIVERS PROTEST FORM PART A SECTION 1 NAME OF EVENT: DATE OF RACE OR HEAT: HEAT NUMBER: CLASS: SECTION 2 YOUR NAME (PROTESTOR) : YOUR BOAT NUMBER: BOAT NAME SECTION 3 I (the Protestor) am protesting against: (tick $\sqrt{}$ as appropriate) \square To seek correction from the Race Organising Committee for actions or omissions. ☐ Another driver, name: Boat No: ☐ The Results as posted SECTION 4 Which rule has been infringed: Time of incident: On which lap was the incident : Where was the incident: What is the desired result of protest : SECTION 5 Your signature Time of signature SECTION 6 You must see this section completed by the official receiving this Protest: Name of Official: Time Protest received: Protest fee received PART B

-PART B SECTION 7 Either, explain incident with another driver in writing and by drawing; or, explain your reason for Protesting
+Either explain incident with another driver in writing and by drawing; or, explain your reason for Protesting against the Race Committee: